microsoft/terminal/doc/specs/#1595 - Suggestions UI/Snippets.md

 inform the user a command was saved.
 When run with other subcommands, then the action will just be ran in the same window as all the other subcommands.

+> [!NOTE]
-> [!NOTE] In other team discussions, we've considered initially merging this
+> In team discussions, we've decided to accept this for now as
+> experimental.
+We have some concerns about how effective we'll be at dealing
+> with all the weird edge cases of string escaping.
+For now, we'll keep this
 > subcommand as `x-save`, where `x-` implies "experimental".
-We may want to use
-> that to merge [#16513] while we wait for this spec to be approved.
+>
+> Perhaps once we add a dialog for saving these snippets, we can promote it out of experimental.

 ### UI/UX Design